WMaroney/CarVerse/README.md

 Clone or download repo to desktop
 Open terminal and navigate to CarVerse Folder
-Install rqs.txt from the terminal "pip3 install -r rqs.txt"
+Install requirements.txt from the terminal "pip3 install -r requirements.txt"
 Run "python3 main.py" in the terminal
 Open Firefox/Chrome or any other internet Browser and Input "http://localhost:8080" to view the web application